CPLADRAGON/CS3237-Emogotchi/README.md

 This data is published via MQTT to a cloud server, which uses a time-series **LSTM (Long Short-Term Memory) machine learning model** to predict a "happiness score" (0-100).

-**New: AI Wellness Coach**
+**New: AI Wellness Coach & Dashboard V2.0**
 The system now integrates **Google Gemini 2.0 Flash AI**.
-It analyzes the raw sensor data and the predicted happiness score to generate context-aware, personalized wellness tips (e.g., "High noise detected, try finding a quieter spot" or "Heart rate elevated, take a deep breath").
+It analyzes sensor data to generate context-aware wellness tips.
+The web interface has been completely overhauled into a **"Digital Twin" Dashboard**, featuring an animated **Emo-Avatar** that visually mimics the user's emotion (smiling, neutral, or stressed) in real-time, along with live connection monitoring and animated gauges.

 This creates a **closed-loop feedback system**:
 1.  **Emogotchi Device:** Displays current emotion ("Happy", "Normal", "Sad") on OLED and RGB LED.
-2.  **Smart Home Hub:** Triggers physical actuators (servos, lights) and "Relax Mode" routines based on the user's state.
+2.  **Smart Home Hub:** Triggers physical actuators (servos, lights) and "Relax Mode" routines.
-3.  **Web Dashboard:** Displays live data, 24-hour/7-day trends, and offers an **interactive AI advice modal** to coach the user back to a balanced state.
+3.  **Web Dashboard:** Serves as the central emotional monitor with live visual feedback and AI coaching.
 4.  **Telegram:** Sends critical alerts if the score drops below a threshold.

 ## 2. System Architecture